53 people are interested

 What we expect from our Mentors:

-- Able to attend at least 75% of the Saturday sessions - attend in-person as the pandemic allows
+- Able to attend at least 75% of the in-person Saturday sessions

 - Be a graduate of a four-year university

 - Cultivate and maintain a relationship with your mentee

 - Act as a positive influence and a role model